Soccer-Villa v Everton postponed due to COVID-19 concerns | Sports-Games

 Aston Villa's home match against Everton on Sunday has been postponed because of a COVID-19 outbreak at the Midlands club, the Premier League said on Thursday.

 Villa's entire first-team squad and support staff have been in isolation since last week after 14 positive cases of coronavirus were reported at the club.
-Dean Smith's side were scheduled to face Tottenham Hotspur on Wednesday but the fixture was pushed back until later in the season, with Fulham stepping in to fill the gap in the fixture list.
+Dean Smith's side were due to visit Tottenham Hotspur on Wednesday but the game was pushed back to later in the season, with Fulham stepping in to fill the gap in the fixture list.

 "Following the rescheduling of Villa's fixture against Tottenham Hotspur, which was due to be played last night, a significant number of players and staff remain in isolation," the league said in a statement.
 "As a result, the Premier League Board has agreed to Aston Villa's request to postpone their match on Sunday."